History of Hesse: 17th and 18th centuries

+While Hesse-Kassel converted to Calvinism and became one of the most zealous exponents of the Protestant cause in the Thirty Years' War, Landgrave George II remained a strict Lutheran and maintained a close alliance with Saxony, which led to a pro-Habsburg policy after 1642.

 From the early years of the Reformation, the House of Hesse was predominately Protestant.
 Landgraves Philip I, William V, and Maurice married descendants of King George of Bohemia; from William VI onwards, mothers of the heads of Hesse-Kassel were always descended from William the Silent, the leader of the Dutch to independence on the basis of Calvinism.

-The Landgraviate of Hesse-Kassel expanded in 1604 when Maurice, Landgrave of Hesse-Kassel inherited the Landgraviate of Hesse-Marburg from his childless uncle, Louis IV, Landgrave of Hesse-Marburg (1537–1604).

 During the Thirty Years' War, Calvinist Hesse-Kassel proved to be Sweden's most loyal German ally.
 Landgrave William V and, after his death in 1637, his widow Amelia of Hanau, a granddaughter of William the Silent, as regent supported the Protestant cause and the French and Swedes throughout the war and maintained an army, garrisoning many strongholds, while Hesse-Kassel itself was occupied by Imperial troops.

 William V was succeeded by Landgraves William VI and William VII.
 Under King Frederick I of Sweden, Hesse-Kassel was in personal union with Sweden from 1730–51.
 But in fact the King's younger brother, Prince William, ruled in Kassel as Regent until he succeeded his brother, reigning as William VIII until 1760.

 Although it was a fairly widespread practice at the time to rent out troops to other princes, it was the Landgraves of Hesse-Kassel who became infamous for hiring out contingents of their army as mercenaries during the 17th and 18th centuries.
 Hesse-Kassel maintained 7% of its entire population under arms throughout the eighteenth century.
 This force served as a source of mercenaries for other European states.
 Frederick II, notably, hired out so many troops to his nephew King George III of Great Britain for use in the American War of Independence, that "Hessian" has become a common term among Americans and historians for all German soldiers deployed by the British in the War.
 One of these regiments that saw service in America was the Musketeer Regiment Prinz Carl.

+In 1640 Hesse-Kassel gained half of the County of Schaumburg (today in Lower Saxony), which remained an exclave of Hesse-Kassel (later Hesse-Nassau) until 1932.

+In 1622 the small Hesse-Homburg was established from a cadet line of Hesse-Darmstadt.

-During the 17th century, the landgraviate was internally divided for dynastic purposes, without allodial rights, into:
+During the 17th century, Hesse-Kassel was internally divided for dynastic purposes, without allodial rights, into: